orbitalquark/textadept/doc/10_Advanced.md

 ## Command Entry

 Access to the Lua state is available through the command entry.
-Press `Ctrl+E` (`⌘E` on Mac OSX) to access it.
+Press `Ctrl+E` (`⌘E` on Mac OSX | `M-C` in ncurses) to access it.
 It is useful for debugging, inspecting, and entering buffer or view commands.
 If you try to cause instability in Textadept's Lua state, you might very well succeed so be careful.
 For more information, see the [scripting][] page.

 Abbreviated commands for the `buffer`, `view` and `gui` are available.
 So `buffer:append_text('foo')` can be shortened to `append_text('foo')`. `print()`